-As mentioned above, we can also write the lambda functions codes with reduce() functions to make the code short and more efficient using Python List comprehensions.
+As mentioned above, we can also write the lambda function codes with the reduce() function to make the code short and more efficient using Python list comprehensions.

 The following block of code is an example of reduce() with lambda:

-Note: Recently the reduce module was moved to functools package so If you are using Python 3 then you will have to import reduce module from functools as shown in the above code block.
+Note: Recently, the reduce module was moved to the functools package, so If we are using Python 3, then we will have to import the reduce module from functools as shown in the above code block.

-The same result can be obtained using Python List comprehension as shown below:
+The same result can be obtained using Python list comprehensions as shown below:

-Note: Python List Comprehensions only work with one variable so the use of Y here is not allowed.
-So to perform the above task we can use aggregation function such sum().
+Note: Python list comprehensions only work with one variable, so the use of Y here is not allowed.
+Hence, to perform the above task, we can use an aggregation function, such as, sum().

-We can also make use of conditional statements in List Comprehensions to modify and manipulate lists.
+We can also make use of conditional statements in list comprehensions to modify and manipulate lists.
 Let’s learn how to do that with the help of some examples.
-Here we will use a mathematical function range() which defines the range that we want to use in our examples.
+Here, we will use a mathematical function range() which defines the range that we want to use in our examples.
 It takes one integer as a parameter and the range starts from 0 to the number one less than the parameter provided.
-For example, range(20) will consider the range of numbers from 0 to 19.
+For example, range(20) will consider the range of numbers from 0 to

 Example1: Using if statement in Python List comprehension